Bleeding During Pregnancy

 Placental abruption and placenta previa usually occurs during the second half of a pregnancy and can cause immense bleeding.
 Although rare, placental abruption occurs when the placenta detaches from the uterine wall.
 Placenta previa occurs when the placenta either completely or partially covers a woman’s cervix.
 Both conditions can be life threatening for both the baby and the mother.

 Preterm birth can occur as early as 37 weeks and may present with symptoms including vaginal bleeding, cramps, contractions and back pain.
-After 37 weeks, experiencing any of these symptoms may mean you are going into early labor.
+Before 37 weeks, experiencing any of these symptoms may mean you are going into early labor.

 Internal examinations, such as a Pap smear or pelvic exam, are usually conducted between the sixth and twelfth week of pregnancy.
 During pregnancy, there is greater blood flow to the cervix so it is not uncommon to experience spotting after an internal examination.
 The spotting usually does not last too long and should go away within a day of your examination.